decchu14/Python-Password-Checker/README.md

    * sys module : The sys module is built in module which comes along with python interpreter.

    * requests module : The requests module is not a built in module, This module needs to be downloaded.
+                       Using this module we will be able to make requests to the browser through runtime.

          pip install requests

    * hashlib module : The hashlib module is not a built in module, this module needs to be downloaded.
+                      This module hashes our password during password.

          pip install hashlib